thingsboard/thingsboard.github.io/docs/paas/getting-started-guides/helloworld.md

         image: /images/helloworld/getting-started-pe/hello-world-5-create-alarm-3-pe.png
         title: 'When you receive a new alarm, you will receive a message in the notification center.
 You can view the message by clicking on the bell icon in the upper right corner.'

-step7:
-    0:
-        image: /images/helloworld/hello-world-pe-step-7-item-1.png
-        title: 'Navigate to the customer groups page.'
-    1:
-        image: /images/helloworld/hello-world-pe-step-7-item-2.png
-        title: 'Then navigate to the default customer group "All".'
-    2:
-        image: /images/helloworld/hello-world-pe-step-7-item-3.png
-        title: 'Click the "+" sign to add a new customer.'
-    3:
-        image: /images/helloworld/hello-world-pe-step-7-item-4.png
-        title: 'Add customer title and click "Add".'
-    4:
-        image: /images/helloworld/hello-world-pe-step-7-item-5.png
-        title: 'Click  “Manage customer user groups”.'
-    5:
-        image: /images/helloworld/hello-world-pe-step-7-item-6.png
-        title: 'Open “Customer Users” group.'
-    6:
-        image: /images/helloworld/hello-world-pe-step-7-item-7.png
-        title: 'Click the “+” sign to add a User'
-    7:
-        image: /images/helloworld/hello-world-pe-step-7-item-8.png
-        title: 'Specify email that you will use to login as a customer user and click "Add".'
-    8:
-        image: /images/helloworld/hello-world-pe-step-7-item-9.png
-        title: 'Copy the activation link and save it to a safe place.
-You will use it later to set the password.'
-    9:
-        image: /images/helloworld/hello-world-pe-step-7-item-10.png
-        title: 'Open user details'
-    10:
-        image: /images/helloworld/hello-world-pe-step-7-item-11.png
-        title: 'Toggle edit mode'
-    11:
-        image: /images/helloworld/hello-world-pe-step-7-item-12.png
-        title: 'Select default dashboard and check "Always fullscreen".
-Apply changes.'
-    12:
-        image: /images/helloworld/hello-world-pe-step-7-item-13.png
-        title: 'Use activation link to set the password.
-Click "Create Password".
-You will automatically login as a customer user.'
-    13:
-        image: /images/helloworld/hello-world-pe-step-7-item-14.png
-        title: 'You have logged in as a Customer User.
-You may browse the data and acknowledge/clear alarms.'

 step71:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-1-pe.png